ppy/osu-wiki/news/2025/2025-09-30-moscow-osu-event-2025-recap.md

 The first half of the match went pretty straightforward: both players were easily taking their picks up until the score of 3-3.
 After that, something went wrong and 3 breakpoints have happened in a row, getting the score to 4-5.
 The last map was picked by ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) and won by him as well!

-With a score of 6-4, ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) have won Moscow osu!
-Event for the first time, breaking his 2nd place curse.
-His performance during the whole tournament was very astonishing, making him one of the best Russian players with a no doubt!
+With a score of 6-4, ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) won Moscow osu!
+Event for the first time, breaking his second place curse.
+His performance during the whole tournament was astonishing, making him one of the best Russian players without a doubt!

 ![Tournament winner (Welter)](/wiki/shared/news/2025-09-30-moscow-osu-event-2025-recap/welter_prize.jpg)